GuilhmRodrigues/GuilhmRodrigues/README.md

 Hi guys, Guilherme here!!!

-💻 I started in October 2020, specific with Python, which it was my first contact with this way.
+💻 I started my studies with technology in 2015, with Python.
-💻 Currently Pentester Student (Ethical Hacker).
+💻 Currently Pentester and Ethical Hacker.
-💻 Knowledge in Python, HTML, CSS and JavaScript.
+💻 Making Bootcamp in Pyython by Embraer.
-💻 Knowledge in Docker and Kubernetes technologies.
+💻 Knowledge in Python, HTML, CSS, JavaScript, Docker and Kubernetes.
 💻 Certifications in Ethical Hacking Essencials, Network Defense Essencials and Digital Forensics Essencials (EC-Council).
 💻 Certifications and Knowledge in CyberSecurity, Databases (MySQL and MongoDB), WEB Infrastructure and Computer Networks and yours protocols.
 💻 I'm develop myself in the CyberSecurity area in Red Team.